 All graduate students, with the exception of domestic Master’s students enrolled in a part-time program, are registered as full-time students.
 Doctoral students are, by definition, considered to be full-time students.
-All graduate students are required to maintain continuous registration throughout their program by paying tuition installments according to the schedules in the Calendar.
+All graduate students are required to maintain continuous registration throughout their program by registering and paying tuition installments according to the schedules in the Calendar.
 All research-degree graduate students are expected to register for the thesis throughout their program.

 8.1.1.
 Full-Time Students

 All graduate students who pay fees according to Schedule A are considered full-time students.
 See the Fee section of the UBC Calendar for details.
 Please note that merit-based scholarships are only available to full-time students.

 All Master’s students who pay fees according to Schedule B are considered part-time students and must obtain approval of their Graduate Program Advisor and prior to the beginning of the term in which fees are first assessed.
 Please note that merit-based scholarships are only available to full-time students.
 Only candidates planning to take their degree through part-time study are permitted to select Schedule B. Candidates who select Schedule B are advised that, by virtue of their part-time status, they are ineligible to receive government loans, interest-free status and University fellowships or scholarships.
 Candidates are not permitted to switch from Schedule B to Schedule A after the due date of the first tuition fee installment.
 Please note that this option is not available to international students.

 8.1.3.
 Visiting Students